 - Assignments include writing a computer program and sometimes written answers to questions. - Assignments are to be turned in before 23:59 on the date they are due.
-NOTE: You are permitted one late programming assignment to use at any time during the quarter (Email the instructor and teaching assistants when you are using it).
-The late assignment must be submitted no more than 48 hours after the original deadline.
-This means that if an assignment is due on Oct 1 at 23:59, you may turn it in as late as Oct 3 at 23:59 (with 15% penalty for each 24 hours). - Programs are evaluated on how well they solve the assigned problem (adhering to program specification), as well as the proper formatting and use of comments. - Programming assignments must compile on FLIP server.
+NOTE: You can turn in one assignment late (up to 2 days) without any penalty.15% deduction for each day late policy will be applied to your second late submission and so forth.
+Any assignment that is submitted after the 48 hours late window will not be graded, hence you will receive 0 points. - Programs are evaluated on how well they solve the assigned problem (adhering to program specification), as well as the proper formatting and use of comments. - Programming assignments must compile on FLIP server.
 You will not receive any grade if your assignment doesn't compile there. - You must turn in your assignments through both the Canvas and TEACH website.
 15% of the grade will be deducted if you do not submit it to both sites. - If you have a problem with an assignment grade, you must contact the teaching assistant, who graded your assignment, through EMAIL within ONE WEEK of receiving your grade.
 No grade will be updated after that period.